Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Research/Urban Morphogenesis/Water Availability and South African Morphogenetic Growth.md

 2. Climate change will continue to have a worsening impact on how cities and settlements evolve in South Africa
 ## Model Evaluation

+### Key Project Steps

+#### Direction 1

+1. Determine how people in South Africa tend to migrate from areas of low water security to urban areas of high water security
+2. Demonstrate then how those urban grows become less secure
+3. Demonstrate how improving water quality in the developing areas/slums we can reduce migration towards existing urban infrastructure and foster settlement growth
+#### Direction 2

+1. Model how the growth of major waterway networks
+### Questions

+- Why is morphogenetic modelling needed here?
+Is this more appropriate to model through queueing theory/game theory?
+	- We could show the expected distribution of the population and who is most likely to suffer?
 ## Competition

 ## Assessment